Lelebees/mdk2-packages-sprite-compositor/README.md

 - [Creating a Mixin with VS Code](./docs/Creating-A-Mixin-VSCode.md)

 Once your library is ready, submit a pull request to this repository.
 All contributions are reviewed to ensure quality and consistency.

+## Library Naming Convention

+All libraries follow the MDK naming convention to clearly indicate where they can be used:

+- **MdkScriptMixin** - For programmable block scripts only
+- **MdkModMixin** - For mods only
+- **MdkSharedMixin** - For libraries that work in both environments

+This naming helps you quickly identify which libraries are suitable for your project type.

 ## Resources